 Call Now For Fast Approval:

-Most home buyers don’t have the financial resources to pay for their home upfront.
-A large amount of home buyers will take a loan or set up a payment method to cover the cost of the purchase.
+Most homebuyers don’t have the financial resources to pay for their home upfront.
+A large number of home buyers will take a loan or set up a payment method to cover the cost of the purchase.
 The loaned amount together with its interest is then paid in installments over a defined period of time.
 The two most common types of loans used to finance property in America today are FHA and conventional loans.
 The difference between FHA and conventional loan are becoming increasingly similar in recent years but each loan program still has its own advantages and disadvantages.

 What Is a Conventional Loan

 A conventional loan is a loan that can be acquired from a private financial institution or lender and is not federally insured against borrower default.
 Most conventional loans fall into the conforming loan limit of $417,000.00.
 The requirements and approvals of conventional loans are based on lender guidelines.
 Market competition dictates the interest rates and most lenders adhere to the Fannie Mae and Freddie Mac guidelines so they can sell the loan to either of the mortgage giants and replenish their own lending ability.
 Credit score and down payment are closely looked at during underwriting and a 620 FICO score with a minimum of five percent down payment are normal requirements for conventional loans.